saamerm/Xamarin-GoogleSheetsDB/README.md

-# Xamarin-GoogleSheetsDB
+# Xamarin Google Sheets Web Service

-A Xamarin Forms sample app that uses Google Sheets as a DB!
+A Xamarin Forms sample app that uses Google Sheets as a Backend Web service & Database!

 ## Details

-Here's a link to the technical article detailing all the work that needs to be done
+Here's a link to the technical article detailing all the work that needs to be done https://bit.ly/36hTEoZ

 ## Video